nagyesta/lowkey-vault-example-python/README.md

 > [!TIP]
 > Since v2.4.2, Lowkey Vault is providing the same token endpoint on the `8080` port by default.
 Therefore, you don't need to start another container.

+> [!NOTE]
+> To be able to use Azure Identity 1.18.0+ you must use Lowkey Vault 2.5.0+ as earlier versions don't provide the necessary headers in the token response.